dagbdagb/APCnotes/README.md

 - NMC3 (gen3)
 - NMC4 (gen4).

-Each NMC generation may have multiple model numbers.
+Each NMC generation may have multiple models/modelnumbers.
-- AP9630, AP9631 and AP9635 (gen2, not an exhaustive list)
+- AP9630, AP9631, AP9635, OG-1238, AP9537SUM (gen2, not an exhaustive list)
-- AP9640, AP9641 and AP9643 (gen3, not an exhaustive list)
+- AP9640, AP9641, AP9643, ON-1570 (gen3, not an exhaustive list)

-Some APC units have NMC as a module or plug-in card, others have it embedded.
+Some APC devices have the NMC as a module or plug-in card, others have it embedded.

 Two different device types (say, a UPS and a PDU) may have the same NMC, but they will need different, non-interchangeable firmware packages for their NMC, even if they have the same NMC model or generation.